galaxyproject/galaxy-hub/content/fair/interoperability/index.md

 Introductory page URL: https://galaxyproject.org

 <!--
-### Does Galaxy have a community **recognition**?
+### Does Galaxy have community **recognition**?
 What about inter-organisational collaborations, geographical diversity in the source of the submissions, international diversity of delivery partners and/or funders?

 Recognition of Galaxy is broad and observed across multiple communities.
 Galaxy as a platform has been developed by a worldwide community since its initial release in 2005.
 [The Galaxy community](https://galaxyproject.org/community/) is open, welcoming, diverse, and highly active.
 I terms of instances, there are hundreds of local ones worldwide, a number of national Galaxy servers and three continental Galaxy servers ('usegalaxy.*').